Uchiura Bay: Geography

-Uchiura Bay is a bay east of Oshima Peninsula that protrudes from the southwestern corner of Hokkaido south towards Honshu and to the south of western Iburi Subprefecture.
+Uchiura Bay is a bay east of the Oshima Peninsula that protrudes from the southwestern corner of Hokkaido south towards Honshu and to the south of western Iburi Subprefecture.
 It is a subdivision of the Pacific Ocean with a total area of 2485 km2.
 Its opening to the Pacific Ocean is marked by a 30.2 km2 line between Hokkaido Koma-ga-take and Cape Chikiu.
 It has been known as "Eruption Bay" as well as "Volcano Bay" due to the eruption of Mount Usu when the bay was being documented by Western explorers in the late-eighteenth century.
 In addition to Mount Usu, several other volcanoes line the shore of Uchiura Bay.
 It has also been called Iburi Bay, likely due to its proximity to Iburi Subprefecture.

 Animal and plant life

 The bay marks a junction between the arctic sea life seen in the waters surrounding northern Hokkaido and eastern Russia and the more temperate marine ecosystem seen around the rest of Japan.
 Arctic rainbow smelt, the Japanese lamprey, flounder, several species of shellfish, and kelp live in the waters of Uchiura Bay.
 The practice of farming scallops was first developed in the bay by the residents of the town of Toyoura on the bay's northern shore.

 In Ainu mythology it is believed that a gigantic octopus kamuy lives in Uchiura Bay.
-The Kraken-like creature is known as Atkorkamuy and Akkorokamui among the Ainu and Japanese, respectively.
+The kraken-like creature is known as Atkorkamuy and Akkorokamui among the Ainu and Japanese, respectively.